-Dolores Park: what we leave behind
+Dolores Park: What we leave behind

 He wanted to go for a swim.
 Photo by Lydia Chávez

-An upstanding firm belief that trees diet on trash.
+An upstanding firm belief that trees live on a diet of trash.
 Photo by Lydia Chávez

 The tree habit.
 I have five photos to demonstrate the habit, but I won’t bore you with them.
 More interesting is the question of why.
 For recyclers?
 Fertilizer?
 To keep warm?
 They do look kind of cozy nestled up to the tree.
 Photo by Lydia Chávez